PayDock/mobile-sdk-doc/digital-wallet-widgets/afterpay.md

 | orderAmount    |  The order amount associated with the shipping option.       | `BigDecimal`  | Mandatory             |
 | taxAmount      |  The tax amount associated with the shipping option.         | `BigDecimal`  | Optional              |

-#### AfterPayShippingOptionUpdate
+#### AfterpayShippingOptionUpdate

-Represents an update to a shipping option for AfterPay transactions.
+Represents an update to a shipping option for Afterpay transactions.

 | Name           | Definition                                                           | Type          | Mandatory/Optional    |
 | :------------- | :------------------------------------------------------------------- | :------------ | :-------------------- |